CenturyLinkCloud/mdw/mdw/build.md

 16 - TODO: Publish NPM package

 17 - Run task 1,2 & 5 and commit the files to start work on post release SNAPSHOT builds
+   - To publish SNAPSHOT build do 6 and 10 in addition to step 17